Andi-Lo/kirby-FacebookEvents/readme.md

 ## Example files

 To get you a heat start there are is an example `event.php` snippet located in `site/plugins/FacebookEvents/example/snippets/`.
 You can copy that to your projects snippet folder and call it in e.g. `templates/home.php`.
-['date', 'time', 'day', 'month', 'year', 'date_id'] You can also find an example css styling file in there.
+You can also find an example css styling file in there.

 ## Future improvements